TSanni/TSanni/README.md

 # Hi, I'm Tomas 👋

-Passionate software developer with great enthusiasm for web and mobile development.
-I've published multiple apps to Apple's App Store and also love building websites.
-You can find me active on GitHub developing my skills as a software developer or find me irl in a gym staying healthy 💪.
+Passionate software developer with a drive for building robust, scalable, and elegant solutions to real-world problems.
+With multiple app publications numerous GitHub projects, I’ve cultivated a deep understanding of various programming languages, frameworks, and methodologies.

 - 👨‍💻 My drive is software development.
-Wide ride of experience that includes ReactJS and iOS Development
+Wide range of experience that includes ReactJS and iOS Development
 - 📚 Multiple publications and projects showcasing my expertise in different areas of development.
 - 📱 Check out my apps on the App Store.
 The source code is available here on GitHub
 - 🤍 Declarative UI has become my absolute favorite way of developing applications